almothafar/FinePlay/README.md

 ##### Play Framework #####
 + [Commercial support](https://www.lightbend.com/subscription) seems to be provided at Lightbend.
++ It seems that a [forum](https://discuss.lightbend.com/c/play) is being held.
++ There seems to be an application implementation [example](https://github.com/playframework/play-samples).

 ##### Bootstrap #####
 + When you browse the [document](https://getbootstrap.com), I think that it will become advertisement revenue.